anton-johansson/e-home/README.md

 ## Prerequisites

- * The application requires the RXTX native library to run.
+ * The application requires the [RXTX](http://rxtx.qbang.org) native library to run.
 This can be installed on a Debian-based system using `sudo apt install librxtx-java`.
+Hopefully this dependency will be replaced with [jSerialComm](http://fazecast.github.io/jSerialComm) which does not require separately installed natives.
+See [this issue](https://github.com/whizzosoftware/WZWave/issues/11) for more information.

- * It requires an InfluxDB instance running.
+ * It requires an [InfluxDB](https://www.influxdata.com) instance running.
 Use the following to run it as a Docker container:

 ```sh
 docker run \